CCEMGroupTCD/DARTassembler/docs/doc_files/part1_getting_started_and_how_to_guides/examples/Pd_Ni_Cross_Coupling/Pd_Ni_Cross_Coupling.rst

 3. To explore all isomeric forms, we opt for `isomers: all`.

-4. Most importantly, `topology: 2-1-1` instructs DART to craft complexes with one bidentate and two monodentate ligands, i.e. three different ligand sites.
+4. Most importantly, `geometry: 2-1-1` instructs DART to craft complexes with one bidentate and two monodentate ligands, i.e. three different ligand sites.
 The three ligand databases in `ligand_db_paths` are provided in the same order, so that the first ligand database is used for the first ligand site, the second ligand database for the second ligand site, and so on.
 This allows us to fix the bromine and phenyl ligands to always be present in the complex, while varying the P-N donor ligands.

 Now that we have configured the assembler, we can run it:

 .. code-block:: bash

-    dart assembler --path input/Pd_Ni_assembly_input.yml
+    DARTassembler assembler --path input/Pd_Ni_assembly_input.yml

 This will generate a new folder ``assembler_output`` which contains the generated complexes.
 To get an understanding of the output of the assembler module please refer the section :ref:`assembly_output`.
 The output of the assembler module concludes with the following lines: